xoba/streaming/readme.txt

 go run .
 ```

-then just talk to the browser, and you'll hear it echo'd on your speakers. runs for 5 seconds.
+then just talk aloud to the browser, and you'll hear it echoed on your speakers. it runs for just 5 seconds.
 works on port 8080.

 you'll need `ffplay` installed, which comes as part of `ffmpeg`.